etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/nativescript.md

 tns doctor
 ```

-You may need to run this command several times in order to finish your installation.
+You may need to run this command several times to complete your installation.
 It will typically get hung at various times and need to be re-run, but each subsequent execution should get further through the process.

 ## Writing your application
 The easiest way to get started with a NativeScript app is to use the Sidekick application.
-Sidekick will allow you to choose from a number of sample applications (including some that are quite thorough), that will give you a great starting point for your app.
+Sidekick will allow you to choose from a selection of sample applications (including some that are quite thorough) that will give you a great starting point for your app.

 ### Prototyping with NativeScript Playground
 NativeScript also offers an online testing area ([NativeScript Playground](https://play.nativescript.org/)) where you can build out parts of your app and test them on a real device, without having to go through the laborious build process - simply scan a QR code with your phone and the app will be automatically loaded (with live reloads as you make changes).
 It's a great way to prototype layouts or simple functionality before bringing it into your application.
 This will require you to install the NativeScript Preview and NativeScript Playground apps on your test device.